lylekuykendall/nvim.config/README.md

 - `<leader>sw` for fuzzy grep for word under cursor
 - `<leader>sk` for fuzzy keymap search

+Note: The keymaps above also work in normal mode without `<leader>`.
+IE, while in normal mode, `sf` will open the fuzzy file search, etc.

 ### Changing the color scheme

 There are a variety of bundled themes.
 Try `<leader>tc` or `:Telescope colorscheme` to